 2012: In his second season with the Lions, Fulk led the squad to 7-8-1 overall record and a fifth-place finish in the Sunshine State Conference.
 Recorded five home shutouts on the season.

 2011: Fulk guided the Lions to a 9-5-1 record and fourth place in the conference.
 Started the year on a four-match winning streak and grinded out three shutouts and three double-OT wins on the season.

-Fulk also served as the top assistant head coach at Tampa, where he helped guide the team to the 1994 Division II National Championship and two conference championships in 1994 and 1995.
+Fulk served as the top assistant head coach at Tampa, where he helped guide the team to the 1994 Division II National Championship and two conference championships in 1994 and 1995.
 It was also during his years as a Spartan that he was mentored by SSC Hall of Fame legends Tom Fitzgerald and Jay Miller, helping him to develop his playing and coaching abilities more extensively.

-Holding his ‘A’ license from the United States Soccer Federation, the native of Myerstown, Pa. has an extensive playing career as well.
+Holding his ‘A’ license from the United States Soccer Federation, the native of Myerstown, Pa. had an extensive playing career as well.
 Claiming a national championship in 1981 while playing for Tampa, Fulk was a four-year student-athlete for the Spartans until graduation in 1985.
 After his collegiate career concluded, he then advanced to play professional indoor soccer until 1992.
 Also during that time, he was a participant in the World University Games in 1985.

 As a player, Fulk was a Parade All-American at Elco High School and at Tampa he was a four-time All-Conference and All-South Region member.

 He was inducted into the SSC Hall of Fame in 2008.